ervwalter/swade-dice/public/docs/store.md

 **Roll Sharing & History**

-When you make a roll, the results are automatically shared with other players in your session.
-The extension shows a popover with recent rolls from all players, making it easy to see what everyone rolled.
+When you make a roll, the results are automatically shared with other players in your session in real-time.
+The extension shows a bottom tray with recent rolls from all players, making it easy to see what everyone rolled.

 ![player roll](https://swade-dice-jqyur.ondigitalocean.app/docs/player.png)